patricklafrance/wmfnext-shell/README.md

 };
 ```

-The `runtime.registerRoutes()` function route object accept the same properties as the React Router [`RouteObject`](https://reactrouter.com/en/main/route/route#type-declaration) with a few additional properties (which will be discussed in upcoming guides).
+The `runtime.registerRoutes()` function accepts an array of route objects.
+Those route objects accept the same properties as the React Router [`RouteObject`](https://reactrouter.com/en/main/route/route#type-declaration) with a few additional properties (which will be revealed in upcoming guides).

 👉 Next update the host application `RootLayout` component to add links to those newly registered federated routes.